-The University of Edinburgh enrolls some 20,000 students with many coming from other parts of the United Kingdom.
-There are currently about 3,600 international students from over 120 countries.
-The student Union sponsors about 150 clubs and societies, which visiting students are welcome to join.
+The University of Edinburgh enrolls more than 30,000 students with many coming from other parts of the United Kingdom.
+There are currently about 14,600 international students from over 150 countries.

 Upon arrival in Edinburgh, each participant is assigned a Director of Studies who provides information and advice on the courses available and approves the student’s final course selection.
-Students are admitted into the faculty of their major and are expected to take a majority of their courses in that major.
+Students are admitted into either the College of Arts, Humanities & Social Sciences or the College of Science & Engineering.
 Some areas students can take classes at Edinburgh include, but are not limited to:

 Science and Society